Sprint Chase Technologies

 Named Tensors (Advanced)

-The named tensors have dimension names, but the shape itself is still a tuple of integers.
+The named tensors have dimension names, but their shape is still represented as a tuple of integers.
 While initializing a tensor, you can assign names to the tensor, and it becomes a named tensor.

 Named tensors and all their associated APIs are an experimental feature and subject to change.